UpstageAI/dataverse/dataverse/etl/deduplication/README.md

 ☣️ **caveat**️ ☣️
 > When we cluster sub-categories with just 2 big categories, it seems waste of space.
 So here temporalily we cluster sub-categories with more detailed categories.

-- levenstein distance
+- part of name of full name (e.g. minhash)
-- minhash
+- open source name
 - etc

 But we will change this to much better cluster in the future.
 And we need your help!